ohduran-attempts/CrowdFinanceInfographic/README.md

 # Crowd Finance Infographic

 ## Intro
-This assessment has been deployed by means of showcasing my abilities as a Data Science.
+This assessment has been deployed showcasing my abilities as a Data Science.
 For more information on how to make use of this project, please read the [Documentation](docs/index.md).

 ## Assessment

 A user wants to produce an infographic that summaries the state of the crowdfunding market over time for use in marketing material and news feeds.
-Two types of analysis have been proposed:
+Two types of analysis were proposed:

-a) Trending market segments: a ranking of the top trending segments within crowd finance at the end of a given time period, with an indication of where each segment was ranked at the end of an immediately preceding period of time of the same length.
+a) Trending market segments: a ranking of the top trending segments within crowd finance at the end of a given period, with an indication of where each segment was ranked at the end of a preceding period of time of the same length.
-b) Market index: a metric that reflects how well the crowd finance market as a whole performs over a given time period.
+b) Market index: a metric that reflects how well the crowd finance market as a whole performs over a given period.

 Projects adhere to the following schema: